 - Payment of I-901

-Once issued, the Visa will be stamped into the student's passport.
-The Visa has an expiration date that indicates the period of time the student can enter the United States.
+Once issued, the visa will be stamped into the student's passport.
+The visa has an expiration date that indicates the period of time the student can enter the United States.

-Orientation and Checking in at Thomas Jefferson School of Law: Once you are settled in San Diego, make an appointment with Lisa Ferreira to set up your school check-in.
-Check-in appointments will include welcoming you to the campus, completing your international student file, registering you in the SEVIS website, providing information on maintaining your F-1 status and orienting you to beautiful San Diego, CA. Students are also required to attend the law school's orientation about which the Admissions Office will mail information to each student.
+Orientation and Checking in at Thomas Jefferson School of Law: Once you are settled in San Diego, make an appointment with Dean Lisa Ferreira to set up your school check-in.
+Check-in appointments will include welcoming you to the campus, completing your international student file, registering you in the SEVIS website, providing information on maintaining your F-1 status and orienting you to beautiful San Diego, CA. Students are also required to attend the law school's orientation, about which the Admissions Office will mail information to each student.

 Curricular Practical Training (CPT): CPT is designed to provide students with additional educational opportunities through externships.
 Students interested in pursuing an externship for CPT should contact the Student Services Office.